spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 config variables) must be satisfied before the function can do its job, and what it will produce.
 In this example Sparv will make sure that a word annotation exists before it will attempt to call the `uppercase` function, because it knows that `word` is an input since it is of type `Annotation`.
-It also knows that the function produces the output annotation `<token>:uppercase.upper`, so if any other module would request this annotation as input, it will run `uppercase` prior to calling that module.
+It also knows that the function produces the output annotation `<token>:sbx_uppercase.upper`, so if any other module would request this annotation as input, it will run `uppercase` prior to calling that module.

 A function decorated with a Sparv decorator should never be actively called by you or by another decorated function.